floresjmjr/e-commerceApp-react-aws/README.md

 * React

 ### Back-end
-* No backend currently but will be using AWS Lambda functions (FaaS) soon to process the payment as the app gets developed further so the app can have a serverless architecture.
+* No backend but working on setting up lambda functions via AWS

 ### Database
 * Firebase  (I plan on learning DynamoDB and will switch when I do)

 ### Deployment
-* Firebase  (This will also change once I starting using AWS Lambda functions and other AWS microservices)
+* Netlify

 ## Phases
 ### First Phase
+*Completed*
-* Menu with drop submenu (DONE)
+* Menu with drop submenu
-* Create both a default category page and a page per subcategory (DONE)
+* Create both a default category page and a page per subcategory
-* Sliders where appropriate (DONE)
+* Sliders where appropriate
-* Use data set that can fill in as much of the product information as possible and create categories and subcategories (DONE)
+* Use data set that can fill in as much of the product information as possible and create categories and subcategories
-* Create shopping cart that updates as the quantity fluctuates or deletes (DONE)
+* Create shopping cart that updates as the quantity fluctuates or deletes
 * Create a checkout page with payment field, billing/shipping field and email field.

-(DONE)
+### Second Phase
+*Currently In Progress*
 * Create form validation for the email, billing and shipping.
-(DONE)

-### Second Phase
-* Create validation for payment field.
+* Research and setup the servless architecture component with AWS Gateway and AWS Lambda or in the alternative Netlify Lambda integration.
-* Learn redux and make the 'cart' (nav) more informative with qty and total price
+* Learn Redux and make the nav cart display more informative with qty and total price
+* Add Authentication using AWS Cognito and AWS Amplify

+### Third Phase
+*Planned To Do*
+* Allow a user to search for any product and make the search have autocomplete functionality
+* Research and setup the ability to test the payment processing aspect of an e-commerce site
 * Allow a user to process an order by validating inputs and create an order page summarizing the data.
-(In progress)
-* Allow a user to search for any product and make the search have autocomplete functionality (In progress)
-* Investigate and setup the payment processing aspect of an e-commerce site using AWS Lambda functions.